Voted one of the top 10 farmers markets in NYC by TimeOut New York!

 Anthi’s Greek Food is focused on producing fresh, healthy, delicious Greek cuisine.
 Their food is authentic and the menu boasts flavorful Greek-inspired dishes such as tsatsiki, moussaka, and chickpea salad.

 Infused organic olive oils (garlic, lemon, red pepper, blood orange), balsamic vinegars, and tapenades.

-Would you love to shop at the market, but don’t want to lug your purchases or have your lettuce wilt while you explore NYBG?
+Would you love to shop at the Market, but don’t want to lug your purchases around or have your lettuce wilt while you explore NYBG?
 Worry not!
 Market staff will keep all of your purchases on ice as part of our complimentary “Veggie Valet” service.
 Shop early, drop off your groceries, and pick up before you leave.

 About the Farmer’s Market Director: Pascale Le Draoulec

 Pascale Le Draoulec is delighted to bring her brand of farmers market to NYBG, one of her favorite places in New York.
 Ms. Le Draoulec also manages the Hastings, Irvington, Chappaqua, and Bronxville farmers markets, which all have a reputation for being well-curated weekend hubs of their communities.

 Before running farmers markets, Ms. Le Draoulec was a newspaper reporter for 18 years.
 She spent most of those years writing about food, and from 2001 to 2007 she was the lead restaurant critic at the New York Daily News where she won a James Beard award for her reviews.